-Action 5.1 Action name: DEVELOPING SEXUAL HARA ASSMENT PREVENTION Short description of the action Gender harassment is a real threat to the quality of research and the well-being of researchers, but at the same time it remains an unrecognized issue.
+Action 5.1 Action name: DEVELOPING SEXUAL HARASSMENT PREVENTION Short description of the action Gender harassment is a real threat to the quality of research and the well-being of researchers, but at the same time it remains an unrecognized issue.
 It has destructive consequences for individuals and institutions as well as for the quality of research.
 ICM takes responsibility for providing safe work environments, free from sexual harassment.
-In July 2020, CSIC approved a new Protocol against sexual harassment applicable to the ICM.
+In July 2020, CSIC approved a new Protocol against sexual harassment, applicable to the ICM.
 This Protocol provides CSIC with structural channels and tools to combat harassment, which are applicable at the ICM.
 This deployment must be accompanied by an intense effort to raise awareness and to create a shared understanding of the implications of sexual harassment among the entire workforce.
 Furthermore, an institutional position of firm rejection of such behaviors has to be firmly maintained.
-For this, the following activities will be carried out: To make explicit in the ICM's code of conduct the commitment to maintain a work environment free of sexual and gender-based harassment.
-To promote a better knowledge of the Protocol of sexual harassment at IC creation of prevention and support structures and channels, read available and accessible (intranet and other channels), formal adoption the protocol, and effective communication to all staff.
-To nominate individuals responsible for this issue in ICM and provide the with specific training on sexual and gender-based harassment To organize awareness-raising sessions on sexual and gender-base harassment for all staff.
-To conduct a staff survey on sexual harassment, to establish a percept baseline on this issue.
-Impact area(s) Career progression and development (Increase in the participation of women in research and innovation and improvement of their career prospects) □ Gender inclusive institutional governance (Gender balance in decision-making bodies) □ Gender dimension in research □ Work-life balance and organisational culture □ Measures to prevent GBV incl. sexual harassment ⊠ Gender-inclusive institutional culture ⊠ Retributive policy: eradicating gender pay gap □ Inclusive and non-sexist communication □ Field(s) of action ☐ Understanding the organization ☐ Integration of gender aspects in (one action might tackle more than one ☐ Data collection ☐ Research field of action) ☐ Other: ☐ Teaching ☐ Raising awareness ☐ Internal funding applications ☐ Gender (& Diversity) ☐ Work-life-balance aspects training ☐ Flexible working conditions ☐ Other: ☐ Dual Career ☐ Career progression and development ☐ Care & family work □ Recruitment ☐ Other, please specify: ☐ Promotion ☐ Retention ☐ Gender Budgeting, please specify: ☐ Creating a gender-inclusive ☐ Other fields, please specify: 1 workplace culture ☐ Gender-inclusive communication □ Prevention of gender-based violence/sexual harassment ☐ Gender-inclusive communication
+For this, the following activities will be e carried out: To make explicit in the ICM's code of conduct the commitment to maintain a work environment free of sexual and gender-based harassment.
+To promote a better knowledge of the Protocol of sexual harassment at ICM: creation of prevention and support structures and channels, readily available and accessible (intranet and other channels), formal adoption of the protocol, and effective communication to all staff.
+To nominate individuals responsible for this issue in ICM and provide them with specific training on sexual and gender-based harassment To organize awareness-raising sessions on sexual and gender-based harassment for all staff.
+To conduct a staff survey on sexual harassment, to establish a perception baseline on this issue.
+Impact area(s) Career progression and development (Increase in the participation of women in research and innovation and improvement of their career prospects) □ Gender inclusive institutional governance (Gender balance in decision-making bodies) □ 3.
+Gender dimension in research □ - 4.
+Work-life balance and organisation Measures to prevent GBV incl. s Gender-inclusive institutional cultu 7.
+Retributive policy: eradicating gen 8.
+Inclusive and non-sexist communic Field(s) of action ☐ Understanding the organization ☐ Integration of gender aspects in (one action might tackle more than one □ Data collection ☐ Research field of action) □ Other: ☐ Teaching ☐ Raising awareness ☐ Internal funding applications ☐ Gender (& Diversity) ☐ Work-life-balance aspects training ☐ Flexible working conditions ☐ Other: ☐ Dual Career ☐ Career progression and development ☐ Care & family work □ Recruitment ☐ Other, please specify: □ Promotion ☐ Gender Budgeting, please specify: □ Retention ☐ Other fields, please specify: